world-class-engineers/mcbe-texture-debug/README.md

 ## Installation

-1. Download the `.mcaddon` file from CurseForge
+1. Download the `.mcaddon` file from CurseForge, MCPEDL, or clone and build source
 2. Open it with Minecraft Bedrock or extract and install packs in your installation folder
 3. Create or edit a world
 4. Enable the add-on's resource pack either at the world level or the global level (enabling the resource pack should automatically enable the behavior pack, but double check just to make sure).